Garbaz/Blog/_posts/2022-03-26-Learning-Japanese.md

 [Tofugu](https://www.tofugu.com/japanese/learn-hiragana/) and [Real Kana](https://realkana.com/)  (I highly recommend learning both Hiragana and Katakana from the beginning.
 I'd even say manually practising Katakana is more important, _because_ it is less common).

-### __(Side-Note) Romaji:__
+### _Romaji:_

 I wouldn't recommend learning Japanese using "romaji", meaning Japanese written using Latin letters (e.g. "kawaii desu"), not even to start with.
 It will only make everything more difficult and confusing.
 Just because the first few steps feel easier, doesn't mean it is a good idea.
 And while learning a new alphabet might seem a bit daunting, it really isn't difficult and you will quickly get used to it.

 ## Grammar

 The commonly taken approach to Japanese grammar in English textbooks (and consequently most online resources as well) is a bit of a mess, trying to explain Japanese through an English lens, instead of accepting that Japanese grammar simply works fundamentally different from English.
-There unfortunately still doesn't seem to be a textbook, at least as far as I am aware, which fully overhauls this antiquated approach.\
+There unfortunately still doesn't seem to be a textbook, at least as far as I am aware, which fully overhauls this antiquated approach.

 There is however [this Youtube video series](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj).\
 「なに⁉」 you might be thinking.
 Clickbait titles, a poorly animated digital head, a grating voice?!\
-Yeah, the presentation is kinda strange, certainly not very confidence-inducing, but the person behind these videos really knows what they are talking about, and, if you can get over the presentation, it really is the best, or definitely the most logical and structured, explanation of Japanese grammar that I am aware of.\
+Yeah, the presentation is kinda strange, certainly not very confidence-inducing, but the person behind these videos really knows what they are talking about, and, if you can get over the presentation, it really is the best, or definitely the most logical and structured, explanation of Japanese grammar that I am aware of.

 If you can't get used to the style of Cure Dolly, which I can't blame anyone for, my other recommendation would be to read [Tae Kim's guide](http://www.guidetojapanese.org/learn/grammar) ([here](http://www.guidetojapanese.org/grammar_guide.pdf) is a pdf version for offline reading, though it unfortunately hasn't been updated in a long while).\
 Tae Kim tries his best to improve on the ways Japanese grammar is usually taught in English, and his guide really is very good, but there are still places where he fails to properly explain the fundamental structure of Japanese grammar.
-I would recommend, maybe after you have gone through the "basics" section of his guide, to at least watch [these videos](https://www.youtube.com/playlist?list=PLg9uYxuZf8x9hoAsh5-fjGDBw-17O5oTy) by the above-mentioned channel, which point out a few places where Tae Kim's explanations fall short.\
+I would recommend, maybe after you have gone through the "basics" section of his guide, to at least watch [these videos](https://www.youtube.com/playlist?list=PLg9uYxuZf8x9hoAsh5-fjGDBw-17O5oTy) by the above-mentioned channel, which point out a few places where Tae Kim's explanations fall short.

 Though honestly, the only way to really 'get' Japanese grammar is by reading a lot of Japanese, and developing an intuition for yourself how things work.
 No matter what grammar guide you go with, it ultimately will only serve to get you started with deciphering the basic structure of sentences.
 Though it of course is still helpful to build your intuition on a stable basis.

 ## Kanji

 I have tried [Wanikani](https://www.wanikani.com/) (way too slow, zero customisation, don't like the mnemonics, monthly fee) and [RTK](https://www.google.com/search?q=remembering+the+kanji) (odd and archaic keywords, intended for learning handwriting).\
-In the end I went through RTK, but using a mix of RTK keywords, Wanikani keywords and my own keywords...\
+In the end I went through RTK, but using a mix of RTK keywords, Wanikani keywords and my own keywords...

 With hindsight, I would not recommend trying to learn "all" kanji (i.e. the few thousand most commonly used ones) in one go.
-While it is very helpful to attach some meaning to common radicals, in the end, it's a lot easier to learn kanji as one comes across them, with some helpful context to it's meaning, rather than trying to blindly shove them into one's head, with at most some English word to associate them with.\
+While it is very helpful to attach some meaning to common radicals, in the end, it's a lot easier to learn kanji as one comes across them, with some helpful context to their meaning, rather than trying to blindly shove them into one's head, with at most some English word to associate them with.\
 And, in the end, the only thing that really matters with kanji, is to learn their readings, especially their on-readings.
 And the best way to do that is to just see words using a kanji a lot of times, every time querying your mind for the reading, and if you can't remember, looking it up, until it sticks.